ziffitykishore/agilex/CHECKLIST.md

 ## Files to Change

 - Update `./README.md` with site name.

+## createTheme.sh
+- CD to BryantPark bin directory: `cd ./vendor/somethingdigital/magento2-theme-bryantpark/bin`.
-- Run `./vendor/somethingdigital/magento2-theme-bryantpark/bin/createTheme.sh` to create a new theme based off BryantPark.
+- Run the **createTheme.sh** shell file to create a new theme based off BryantPark/default: `./createTheme <VendorName>` replacing `<VendorName>` with something such as `./ceateTheme Amazon` which will create `Amazon/default`.
-- After running `createTheme.sh`, make sure to update the files it asks.
+- After running **createTheme.sh**, make sure to update the files it asks.

 ## TODO